Defamation and other claims involving the publication of false information

 Aidan has a broad practice encompassing all aspects of media and information law.
-His clients have included national newspapers, broadcasters, magazines and book publishers, MPs, celebrities, trade unions, police officers, local authorities, website operators, regulatory bodies and large and small companies.
-His work includes appearances in the Information Tribunal, harassment actions and Data Protection Act claims.
+His clients have included national newspapers, broadcasters, magazines and book publishers, MPs, celebrities, trade unions, police officers, public authorities, website operators, regulatory bodies and large and small companies.
+His work has included appearances in courts and tribunals at every level of seniority.

 Aidan is a member of the Attorney General’s B Panel of Counsel.

-Recommended as a leading junior in The Legal 500 2012/13 (defamation and privacy) and in Chambers and Partners 2013 (defamation/privacy) and nominated for Junior of the Year in Defamation/Privacy at the Chambers and Partners Bar Awards 2012.
+Recommended as a leading junior in The Legal 500 2013/14 (defamation and privacy), Chambers and Partners 2014 defamation/privacy and Data Protection.
+Nominated for Junior of the Year in Defamation/Privacy in 2011 and winner of Defamation/Privacy Junior of the Year 2013 at the Chambers and Partners Bar Awards.

 offers "an exceptional brain combined with a first-class work ethic."
 "Depressingly clever," according to peers, he leavens his obvious intelligence with "a good dollop of common sense."
 Chambers and Partners 2013

 Consistently praised for his "incredible brain" The Legal 500 2012/13